top of page

 Letters To The Editor 1

-Right: In this image are three submissions for one of the things I was responsible for when I was the Viewpoints editor called Letters To The Editor.
-I would find someone from each grade and a faculty member to write a 5-6 sentence review of an article in the last issue of the ODYSSEY.
+Left: In this image are three submissions for one of the things I was responsible for when I was the Viewpoints editor called Letters To The Editor.
+I would find someone from each grade and a faculty member to write a 4-6 sentence review of an article in the last issue of the ODYSSEY.
 This is our main means of finding that feedback from our audience. on the stories we write.

 Letters To The Editor 2